Meal prepping is all the rage these days. But what is meal prepping?

 What Foods Should You Avoid When Prepping Meals?

-Don’t include some foods into your meal prep plan, as these foods either do not taste as good when reheated or get soggy.
+Don’t include some foods in your meal prep plan, as these foods either do not taste as good when reheated or get soggy.

 - Salad greens (they will get wilted).